 It only uses resources when it needs to.
 The benefit of this is that each function has its own responsibility, and none of it overlaps, making things cleaner and less finicky.

 Amazon Web Services (AWS) as a whole is stacked.
 They have so many different services that it really is an all-in-one solution.

-AWS Lambda‘s performance is also very strong.
-All of their Cloud solutions are beginner friendly and they make it easy to set up.
+AWS Lambda‘s performance is strong.
+All of their Cloud solutions are beginner-friendly and they make it easy to set up.
 The service is reliable and customer support is there (It’s Amazon, so of course their customer support is superb).

-It’s also a pay-per-use service so that your cost is dependent on the type of traffic you receive.
+AWS is a pay-per-use service, meaning your cost is dependent on the type of traffic you receive.
 In general, their entire ecosystem is made to be all-inclusive.
 If you don’t want to bounce around with services, AWS is a great choice.

 Google’s Firebase includes services that make it easy to scale.
 It also features traffic management services within their suite.

 They also boast low IT costs.
 If you’re a small team setting up, Firebase might serve you better than a heavy AWS setup.
-It also has a lower learning curve than AWS.
+It also has less of a learning curve than AWS.

 On the flip side, Firebase makes it difficult to query larger datasets.
 Their database also doesn’t provide relational data, which could spell trouble for some newer companies.

 AWS vs Firebase; Which One To Choose?